 During the 'debate' phase, the following will become apparent:

-- 1. No real negotiation is possible - the UK cannot put forward any meaningful proposals as it has no advantage of substance to offer.
-The Ministers likely to be involved will lack skills.
-The EU is not a government, nor a sovereign body nor a body corporate - it is a body of agreed rules, which will not and cannot be changed to accommodate just one errant nation.
-Decisions will be made, ultimately, by the EU Parliament.
+- 1. No real negotiation is possible.
+In any case the UK cannot put forward any meaningful proposals as it has no advantage of substance to offer.
+The Ministers likely to be involved in exit negotiations will lack skills, they will, by definition, be people who do not understand what the EU is or how trade works.
+I'll repeat; the EU is not a government, nor a sovereign body nor a body corporate - it is a body of agreed rules, which will not and cannot be changed to accommodate just one errant nation.
 Ministers will be unable to publicly promise anything as they are likely to look foolish when their demands fail.
 It is vastly too complex.
-The only possible option would be to default to "everything as it was as at 30th December 1972"

 - 2. By absenting itself from European decision making, the UK loses influence over the laws which will govern its trade, not only with the Mainland, but substantially worldwide and will have no choice but to acquiesce to a European Parliament to which it has not shown goodwill.